NR NSA Split Bearer

 - If you want to change the configuration, The tutorial Configuration Guide would help

-If you decided to use Case 2 and Case 3, following tips would be helpful.
+If you decide to use Case 2 or Case 3, the following commands may be helpful for configuring the WiFi connection.

 Key Configuration Parameters